AP Explains: What happens in a partial government shutdown

 The air traffic control system, food inspection, Medicare, veterans' health care and many other essential government programs will run as usual.
 The Federal Emergency Management Agency can continue to respond to disasters.

-Nearly all of the Department of Homeland Security's 240,000 employees will be at work because they're considered essential.
+Nearly 90 percent of the Department of Homeland Security's 240,000 employees will be at work because they're considered essential.

 Special counsel Robert Mueller's office, which is investigating potential ties between the Trump campaign and Russia, is unaffected by a shutdown.